ardaku/ardaku/README.md

-# aldarons-kernel
+# Aldarons Kernel
-A kernel, written in Rust (Early stages).
+A unikernel, written in Rust (Early stages).

 ## Install In another OS
 Have an installer for Linux, Windows, Mac OS, that downloads a program onto your computer.